The Professional’s Guide to Buying an M-Series Mac

 I dug through a bucket of tables and stats and did some thinking just to make it simpler and more accessible.

-- M1 Max.
-More cores, more Ram.
+- M4 Max.
+More cores, more performance cores, more and faster RAM than what is possible with M4 Pro.
 Max it out.
 If you can afford this, get it.

-- M1 Ultra.
-Glue two Max chips together.
+- M3 Ultra.
+Glue two M4 Max chips together.
 Seriously, that's what they did.
 Don't worry about this chip unless you're buying a Studio.

 On a very silly note: Apple's order/naming confused me.
 I'm an old-school geek - so my cheat sheet is PMU - which is an old term for the Apple Power Management Unit.
 That's the order of the power of the chips.
 Pro, Max, Ultra.
 And yes, that's a dumb way to remember the order.
 Yup, a super geeky way to remember this.